icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

 ```
 See [Endpoint](../../icerpc-for-ice-users/rpc-core/endpoint) for additional details.

-Finally, if a server address in an ice service address does not specify a transport name, IceRPC uses transport code 1
+If a server address in an ice service address does not specify a transport name, IceRPC uses transport code 1 (Tcp) to
-(Tcp) to encode this server address with Slice1.
+encode this server address.
 {% /slice1 %}

 {% slice2 %}